Chandrashekharwagh/spring-boot-example/README.md

 ## Overview

-This is a Spring Boot project that [brief description of what your project does].
+This is a Spring Boot Example .
 It's built using Spring Boot [version number, e.g., 2.5.0] and Java [version number, e.g., 11].

 ## Prerequisites